MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/product-requirements.md

 ## <a name="outlook"></a>Outlook

 **Outlook applications:** To use [!INCLUDE[prod_short](includes/prod_short.md)] online as your business inbox in Outlook, you'll need Outlook 2019 or later, Outlook on the web, Outlook for iOS, or Outlook for Android.
 Your organisation must also use Microsoft 365.
 You can't use [!INCLUDE[prod_short](includes/prod_short.md)] online as your business inbox in Outlook if your organisation uses Exchange Server on-premises.

+> [!IMPORTANT]
+> Starting with Business Central 2021 release wave 2, you will no longer be able to sign in to the Business Central add-in from Outlook versions earlier than 2012.

 **Browsers:** When using [!INCLUDE[prod_short](includes/prod_short.md)] as your business inbox in Outlook in a browser, the add-in requires that your computer is running one of the listed supported browsers that are listed earlier in this article.

 **Platforms:** When using the [!INCLUDE[prod_short](includes/prod_short.md)] Outlook Add-In in Outlook for iOS or Outlook for Android, the add-in requires that your mobile device is running one of the listed supported mobile devices for [!INCLUDE[prod_short](includes/prod_short.md)].